About critML

 CritML consists (so far) of a series of workshops that explore concepts of “situated knowledges/situating”, “figurations/figuring”, “diffraction” and “critical fabulation/speculation” and work with them as guiding principles in ML systems design.
 These workshops open pathways to designing more inclusive, contextualized and accountable ML systems, and reframe their design as a transdisciplinary, contextualized process.

-CritML is a work-in-progress led by interdisciplinary researchers from Gender/Diversity in Informatics Systems at the University of Kassel, Germany, in collaboration with Centre for Human-Computer Interaction Design at City, University of London, UK.
+CritML is a work-in-progress led by Goda Klumbytė, an interdisciplinary researcher at Participatory IT Design department at the University of Kassel, Germany.
+Previously Goda has collaborated for this project with Claude Draude from Kassel and Alex Taylor at the Centre for Human-Computer Interaction Design at City, University of London, UK.

 This website provides a constantly evolving toolbox of materials and workshop descriptions, and other information about the project.
-See more in the toolbox and publications or get in touch with us!
+See more in the toolbox and publications or get in touch!